 What is an Interest-Only Loan in Commercial Real Estate?

-An interest-only loan is a type of loan in which the borrower only needs to pay the interest, not the principal, for a specific amount of time.
-This period will typically be laid out in the loan agreement.
-After the interest-only period of the loan ends, the loan will become a typical, amortizing loan, in which the borrower contributes to both the interest and the principal of the loan with each payment.
+An interest-only loan is a type of loan in which the borrower only pays the interest, not the principal, for a specific amount of time.
+This period is typically be laid out in the loan agreement.
+After the interest-only period of the loan ends, the loan becomes a typical, amortizing loan, in which the borrower contributes to both the interest and the principal of the loan with each payment.

 The Benefits of Interest-Only Loans for Commercial Real Estate Investors and Developers

 The most important benefit of interest-only loans in commercial real estate is the fact that they allow a property or business to have significantly more cash flow during the interest-only period.
-Since a borrower doesn't have to worry about paying off the principal for a few years, they have a lot more flexibility, which often means they can use any profits they might have to reinvest in the business.
-Plus, in multifamily real estate developments, an interest-only period can take a lot of the pressure off a developer to have an extremely high occupancy rate from the start.
+Since a borrower doesn't have to worry about paying off the principal for a few years, they have a lot more flexibility.
+This often means they can reinvest any profits they might have back into the business.
+Plus, in multifamily real estate developments, an interest-only period takes a lot of the pressure off a developer to have an extremely high occupancy rate from the start.